Liver and bile ducts-

 Grade 3 (poorly differentiated) – Less than 50% of the tumour is made up of glands.

 Why is this important?
-Higher grade (grade 2 and 3) tumours are associated with worse prognosis than low grade (grade 1) tumours.
+Higher grade (grade 2 and 3) tumours grow faster and are more likely to spread to other parts of the body.

 Number of tumours (tumour focality)

 One or more tumours may be found inside the liver.
 If there is only one tumour, it will be described in your report as solitary.
 If more than one tumour is found, your report will describe the size and location of each tumour.

 Why is this important?
 More than one tumour increases the tumour stage (see Pathologic stage below) and is associated with worse prognosis.